Solar core

-The core inside 20% of the solar radius contains 34% of the Sun's mass, but only 0.8% of the Sun's volume.
-Inside 24% of the solar radius is the core which generates 99% of the fusion power of the Sun.
+The core contains 34% of the Sun's mass, but only 3% of the Sun's volume, and it generates 99% of the fusion power of the Sun.
 There are two distinct reactions in which four hydrogen nuclei may eventually result in one helium nucleus: the proton–proton chain reaction – which is responsible for most of the Sun's released energy – and the CNO cycle.

 Composition

+The composition of the Sun varies with depth.